vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 ## Faster Implementations Using `scipy` and `sympy`

 More promissing ways for computing binomial coeffitients could be found in the third party libraries: `scipy` and `sympy`:
-We can easily install both ones using `pip`-package manager:
+We can easily install both of them using `pip`-package manager:

 ```bash
 pip install scipy sympy